-You may be familiar with our four burger shops around Copenhagen:there’s the OG on Nørregade, its baby brother on Gothersgade, their little sister on Østerbrogade and the newest member of the clan in Illum.
-Something you may not know is that we have a fifth shop.
+You may be familiar with our four burger shops around Copenhagen:there’s the OG on Nørregade, its baby brother on Gothersgade and their little sister on Østerbrogade.
+Something you may not know is that we have a fourth shop.
 This one is a little different, though.
 You can’t order takeaway from it.
 You can’t eat-in.
 You can’t even find it on Google.
 Its location changes like the wind (which, in Copenhagen, is very damn frequently).
 It is also the smallest of the five.
 And although we’re referring to it as our ‘fifth’ shop, it was actually the first.
 Which is confusing, but anyway.

 Way, way back, the YO founder, Patty, bought a shabby, red camper van for 500kr at a garage sale.
 He lived in it for a while.
 Rented it out to two guys called Walter and Jesse for a while.
 Lived in it again.
 He went through a Mexican phase and started selling tacos from the back window.
 Then he moved on from tacos and became obsessed with burgers.
 Not just any burgers, though — he wanted to figure out what makes the best burger on the planet.
 So, this humble little trailer became known as the Burger Laboratory.